 How to Set Yourself Up for Approval

-If you’re considering an SBA loan, even if it’s a year or two away, here’s what you can do now to put yourself in a strong position.
+If you’re considering SBA Loans for Dental Practices, even a year or two in advance, there are steps you can take now to put yourself in a strong position for approval.

 Be bankable

-That word gets thrown around a lot, but what it really means is this.
-If a lender looked at your financial picture tomorrow, would they want to lend to you?
-That includes having a solid credit score above 700, not being weighed down by debt, and showing a strong income from associate work.
+The term gets used a lot, but here’s what it really means for SBA Loans for Dental Practices: if a lender reviewed your financial picture tomorrow, would they want to lend to you?
+This includes having a solid credit score above 700, manageable debt, and strong income from associate work.

 Keep expenses lean